md-zaman/kubernetes/Notes.md

 37. Replicaset defination from Google gemini:

-38. Controller: are someting which ensure that the desired state and actual state are same. there are default controllers and custom controllers. it is a go language application whcih k8s has written which ensures.
+38. Controller: are someting which ensure that the desired state and actual state are same.
+There are default controllers and custom controllers.
+It is a go language application whcih k8s has written which ensures.

 39. Controllers defination: